Hurotamo/airchainpay/airchainpay-relay-rust/airchainpay-relay/README.md

+# Recent Improvements

+- **Refactored Middleware Structure:** Improved modularity and maintainability of security, rate limiting, and input validation middleware.
+Unused code and dead code warnings have been addressed for a cleaner codebase.
+- **Enhanced Transaction Processor:** Introduced a more robust transaction processor with multi-worker support for better performance and reliability.
+- **Improved Error Handling:** Centralized and extended error handling for BLE, storage, validation, authentication, and rate limiting, making the system more resilient and easier to debug.
+- **Security & Monitoring:** Continued focus on security best practices, including JWT authentication, per-device/IP rate limiting, and comprehensive metrics collection.

+---

 # AirChainPay Relay Server (Rust)

 A high-performance, memory-safe implementation of the AirChainPay relay server written in Rust.
 This server handles BLE device communication, transaction processing, and blockchain broadcasting for the AirChainPay ecosystem.